Importance of play for child development and mental health

 Key Questions

-Why is play important for children's mental health and development?
+Why is unstructured play important for child development?

 Articles emphasize play for emotional regulation, learning, mental health.
-New: 'Growing Children by Stepping Back' on free play and parental anxiety (Bowen family systems).
-Also: outdoor play study (n=4000) reduces anxiety/aggression; storytelling boosts resilience; codependent play concept.
+'Growing Children by Stepping Back' on free play and parental anxiety (Bowen family systems).
+Outdoor play study (n=4000) reduces anxiety/aggression; storytelling boosts resilience; codependent play concept.
+Predictable family routines include after-school play as key component.
+Recent guide on building confidence highlights unstructured play.
+New: expert consensus (3 child psychologists) on nature-based exploration as best outdoor activity for 6-11 year olds – reinforces unstructured play.
+New: article 'Play is essential for young children' reinforces play for learning, principles extend to primary age – useful for professionals advocating play-based approaches.